ErpNetDocs/tech/modules/logistics/wms/how-to/other-settings/change-order-display-format.md

 # Change order display format

-You can decide exactly what kind of information is displayed for each of your **orders** in the WMS Worker.
+You have the ability to specify exactly what kind of information is displayed on the first line on each of your **orders** in the WMS Worker.

 This can be achieved using a **configuration key** specified in an appropriate **[string interpolation](https://docs.erp.net/tech/advanced/string-interpolation/index.html?q=string)** format.